|Guide||♦||7 Triplogs||Active Topic|

 Turn around often; the views as you climb keep getting better and better.
 First, you see Prescott Valley & Dewey.
-Upper ridges provide views to the unnamed 6548 which constantly lets you know he's there (the nearest northern peak).
+Upper ridges provide views to the unnamed 6548, which constantly lets you know he's there (the nearest northern peak).
 Further up is Diamond Valley and Glassford Hill.
-As you approach the summit you get to see Granite Mountain, Prescott, Willow Lake, and Mayer.
-When you get to the summit, views to the Walker Valley, Spruce Mountain, and Mount Union summit towers.
+As you approach the summit, you see Granite Mountain, Prescott, Willow Lake, and Mayer.
+When you get to the summit, views to Walker Valley, Spruce Mountain, and Mount Union summit towers.
 The mountain immediately south is unnamed 6962'.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.